AlexandruVasile/kimi-k2-api/Readme.md

 ## 🛠 Future Improvements

+- Logging in.
+Right now, it is enough to use short prompts for bypassing the login and make the model working
 - Reuse browser sessions for better performance
 - Add support for streaming responses
 - Dockerize the app for easier deployment